European Union leaders agree on top officials who will be the face of world's largest trading bloc

 The European Council is the body composed of the leaders of the 27 member states.
 If confirmed, Costa’s role as president would be to broker deals within an often hopelessly divided political club.
 In Portugal, he is known as a savvy negotiator.

-As foreign affairs chief Kallas, whose country neighbors Russia and has taken a strong line on Moscow in its war with Ukraine, would see her represent the bloc on the world stage.
+As foreign affairs chief Kallas, whose country neighbors Russia and has taken a strong line on Moscow in its war with Ukraine, would represent the bloc on the world stage.

 But von der Leyen’s role is the most powerful.
 As commission president, her job is to devise and implement the bloc’s shared policy on everything from migration to the economy and environmental rules.